 (1) Where the absence on official duty does not exceed three days, the Pastor merely informs his immediate superior.

-(2) Where the absence on official duty exceeds three days, the Pastor must make application for leave to his immediate superior in terms of section 37(3).
-In the application is refused, the applicant may appeal to Church Council for a decision.
+(2) Where the absence on official duty exceeds three days, the Pastor must make application for leave to his immediate superior in terms of Section 37(3).
+If the application is refused, the applicant may appeal to Church Council for a decision.

 Section 39 Sick Leave